htrc/JSTOR-FeatureExtractor/README.md

 `mvn package`

-then find the runnable tools in `target/jstor-feature-extractor/`
+then find the runnable tool in `target/jstor-feature-extractor/`

 ## Run